shuhari-io/shuhari-io.github.io/_drafts/shuhari-company-philosophy.md

 We believe that there is an abundance of education web content out there, but that it has some issues.

-Some of the content is trapped in silo's created by the big tutorial companies.
-Some of the content is completely isolated from any organized educational platform.
-Some of the content is so poorly organized that it's virtually impossible to find (youtube)
+Some of the content is trapped in silo's created by the big tutorial companies (coursera, edx, udacity, udemy...).
+Some of the content is completely isolated from any organized educational platform (individual blog posts, forums...).
+Some of the content is so poorly organized that it's virtually impossible to find the good stuff and know where to begin (youtube, google search).

+It's also hard to know where to begin and how to proceed when learning an entirely new subject or how to proceed after learning a discrete skill

   Either it's completely isolated from other great content, or it's isola